globalseismology/avni/docs/public_release.md

 Public Release Workflow
 -----------------------

-The `master` branch tracks the publicly open repository `https://github.com/geodynamics/rem3d`.
+The `master` branch on `https://github.com/globalseismology/rem3d` tracks the publicly open repository `https://github.com/geodynamics/rem3d`.
 The workflow for every public release involves getting all edits done in `public` based on a subset of codes selected from `devel`.
 Once `public` is tested and ready, an admin pushes it downstream to `master`, squashes all comments and tags it:
 `git checkout master`
 `git merge --squash public`
 `git commit -m "1.0.0"`